fgrosse/goldi/README.md

 If you are used to frameworks like Symfony you might want to define your types in an easy to maintain yaml file.
 You can do this using goldigen.

-Use `go install` to install the goldigen binary:
+Use `go get` to install the goldigen binary:
 ```
-$ go install github.com/fgrosse/goldi/goldigen
+$ go get github.com/fgrosse/goldi/goldigen
 ```
 This requires [gopkg.in/yaml.v2][4] for the parsing of the yaml files and [Kingpin][6] for the command line flag parsing.